-- 1. A baccalaureate nursing degree from a CCNE- or ACENaccredited program.
+- A baccalaureate nursing degree from a CCNE, CNEA, or ACENaccredited program.
 Applicants completing a baccalaureate degree during the application process must successfully complete the baccalaureate degree prior to the start of the graduate program. - 2.
 A minimum cumulative grade point average (GPA) of 3.0 on a 4.0 scale. - 3.
-A current, unencumbered RN license with registration in the state of Minnesota. - 4.
+A current, unencumbered RN license. - 4.
 It is recommended applicants have successfully completed an inferential statistics course prior to application. - 5.
 Drug/alcohol screening and other compliance items are also required prior to admission (see clinical compliance below).